Utah Administrative Code

 (b) The filing of discovery documents is governed by R151-4-512.

-(ii) a filing by hand delivery or mail is complete when it is received and date stamped by the department.
+(b)(i) A filing by hand delivery or first class or certified mail is complete when it is received and date stamped by the department or division, as applicable.

-(b)(i) A filing may be accomplished by electronic means if the original document is also mailed to the department or division the same day, as evidenced by a postmark or mailing certificate.
+(I) also mails the document to the department or division the same day, as evidenced by a postmark; or

-(iv) The burden is on the party filing the document to ensure that a transmission is properly completed.
+(c) The burden is on the party filing the document to ensure that a filing is properly completed.

-(1)(a) Pleadings filed by the parties and documents issued by the presiding officer shall be concurrently served on all parties.
+(1)(a) Pleadings filed by the parties shall be concurrently served on all parties and any administrative law judge who is assigned in the case.
+Documents issued by the presiding officer shall be concurrently served on all parties.

 (b) The party who files a pleading is responsible for service of the pleading.